azukaar/GuPM/readme.md

 ![dog](./banner.png)

-Global Universal Project Manager -- Package manager, cli tool, scripts for all your projects and your system.
-Whether you are a developer managing dependencies, or a sysadmin looking for your new toolbelt (bye bash!) you are amoung friends.
+Global Universal Project Manager -- Package manager, CLI tool, and scripts for all your projects and your system.
+Whether you are a developer managing dependencies, or a sysadmin looking for your new toolbelt (bye bash!) you are among friends.

+ * ⏱**Fast**.
+Written in native code, with real multi-threading
+ * 👓**Smart**.
+Memory efficient solution using hard-link, which do not duplicate dependencies across project
+ * 🌍**Global**.
+Windows, Mac and Linux compatibility
+ * 🌈 **Universal**.
+Usable in any kind of project (Ruby, JS, Go, C, Python, etc...)
+ * 👗**Customizable**.
+Flexible plugin system: make GuPM your own
+ * 👝**Future Proof**.
+Let's make this the last PM you will ever need.

 ---

-GuPM is born from the fustration of having to give up my habbits whenever I would switch off Javascript and loose NPM (Whether it would be in Ruby, Go, or even non dev situation).
+GuPM is born from the frustration of having to give up my habits whenever I would switch off Javascript and lose NPM (Whether it would be in Ruby, Go, or even situations outside of coding).
 GuPM is claiming to take inspiration from the best things from Brew, NPM, Gem, etc...
 And compile them in a single tool, usable in any situation.

 Example commands :

 ```
 g make -- run make.gs
-g install mysql -- locally install MysQL in your project
+g install mysql -- locally install MySQL in your project
 g mysql -u <user> -p -e "select * from schema.table" -- run the local mysql CLI
 mysql -u <user> -p -e "select * from schema.table" -- Does NOT work, MySQL has only been installed in your project, not globally (no version clash)
 ```